Illustrated by Jana Walczyk

 The bestselling author Adichie is a prominent voice in contemporary American literature.
-However, Adichie was born in Nigeria in the seventies and even studied there before continuing her studies in the US.
+However, Adichie was actually born in Nigeria and even studied there before continuing her education in the US.
 From an early age she wrote short stories and plays in English.
-Her most important work to date , "Americanah" reflects her own experience as a Nigerian who returns to her home country from the US and finds herself between two nations.
-As an expert in both cultures, she is able to mediate between the two.
-Adichie is well known for her outspoken views and cutting remarks.
+Her most important work to date , Americanah reflects her own experience as a Nigerian who returns to her home country from the US and finds herself between two nations.
+As an expert in both cultures, she is able to mediate between the two in her works.
+Adichie is also well known for her outspoken views and cutting remarks.
 Among other things, she has questioned why Michelle Obama makes public appearances with straightened hair.
-Her contribution to American culture has made her a beloved (and sometimes controversial) public figure — even Beyonce has incorporated Adichie’s quotes into her lyrics.
+Her contribution to American culture has made her a beloved (and sometimes controversial) public figure — even Beyoncé has incorporated Adichie’s quotes into her lyrics.

-Milan Kundera (*1929): Born in Czechoslovakia, the sensitive observer also wrote in French
+Milan Kundera (1929-): Born in Czechoslovakia, the sensitive observer has also written in French

 There is no doubt that Nabokov is one of the most important authors of the 20th century.
 His life was strongly shaped by the events of the time: as a child he fled to Berlin, then to Paris and finally to the United States.
 Nabokov published his first works partly under an alias in Russian which were then translated into English by his son.
-As a Professor of Russian and European Literature at the prestigious Cornell University, Nabokov began to write in English in the 40s.
-He described his iconic work "Lolita" as his very own declaration of love to the English language.
-Years later he wanted to make sure that "Lolita" was correctly translated into Russian, so he did it himself!
+As a Professor of Russian and European Literature at the prestigious Cornell University, Nabokov began to write in English in the ’40s.
+He described his iconic work Lolita as his very own declaration of love to the English language.
+Years later, when he wanted to make sure that Lolita was correctly translated into Russian, he did it himself!

 Joseph Conrad (1857-1924): Born in Russia, the aristocratic adventurer wrote in English